-I was too hungry to notice when Joe Johnston walked through the door of Joe’s Farm Grill.
-It was later in the morning than I usually ate breakfast, and I was starving, wishing for everything on the menu.
-He made his way through the rest of the press guests, and finally arrived next to me, arm extended.
+I was admittedly almost too hungry to notice when Joe Johnston walked through the door of Joe’s Farm Grill to greet us.
+Late in the morning, I was starving, eyeballing everything on the menu.
+He made his way through the front door, as he probably had a thousand times, moving through the rest of the press guests, and arriving next to me, arm extended.

-“You’re the one who ran the catering business,” he responded with confidence, shaking my hand.
+“You’re the one who ran the catering business,” he responded confidently, shaking my hand.

 Indeed, Agritopia is a neighborhood like none other.
 Developed in the early 2000s, after a string of successful coffee shops made Joe Johnston a local celebrity of sorts, it is an oasis in the desert, an agricultural Utopia.
 A working farmland sits at the heart of the property, with Joe’s Farm Grill, a small Farmer’s Market, and a coffee shop (packed with yoga Moms and strollers at 11 am) perched on one side.
 A small community of single-family homes, a retirement center, community center, and Christian school anchors the other half.
 Many residents tend to their designated boxes in the community garden, while the central urban farm provides produce for Joe’s family of local restaurants.